-Date: August 30, 2012
+Date: August 29, 2013

-Time: 6:15 pm reception, 7:00 program begins
+Time: 6:00 pm reception, 7:00 program begins

-Where: Conrad Hilton Grand Ballroom, University of Houston Hilton
+Where: Conrad Hilton Grand Ballroom, University of Houston Hilton Hotel